zsoftlabs/nest-aws-sdk/README.md

 ## Overview

 At ZSoft, we understand the importance of clean, maintainable code, and the role dependency injection plays in NestJS applications.
-To make it easier for developers to integrate AWS services into their NestJS projects, we've developed the `nestjs-aws-sdk-wrapper`.
+To make it easier for developers to integrate AWS services into their NestJS projects, we've developed the `nest-aws-sdk`.
 This project provides a lightweight and easy-to-use wrapper around the AWS SDK, streamlining the integration process.

 ## Features